 The year was 1990.
-I wanted to replace the decaying ’57 Fairlane (my first and only vehicle at the time), and I knew, somehow, that a vintage convertible was the way to go.
+I was anxious to replace my decaying ’57 Fairlane (my first and only vehicle at the time), and I knew, somehow, that a vintage convertible was the way to go.
 As to which model I should purchase, I had no idea.
-I knew that I didn’t want anything obvious like a Corvette or Mustang; I wanted something uncommon, and I had a vague vision of the body style that I was after.
+I knew that I didn’t want anything obvious like a Corvette or a Mustang; I wanted something uncommon, and I had a vague vision of the body style that I was after.
 I approached the search with an I’ll-know-it-when-I-see-it attitude.

 I grabbed a fresh batch of ads once they hit the stand each Thursday morning and started making calls.
 I looked at several cars in the area over the next few weeks…Skylark, Cutlass, LTD, Chevelle, Cougar, et al, all in the 1964 to 1974 range, all in various states of disrepair.
 Some were too far gone, some just didn’t appeal to me for one reason or another.